 I was in my early 30s when I discovered that I loved receiving massages and found them really helpful relieving the deep pain in my shoulder which developed when I had a desk job and was working at a computer all day.
 I didn’t begin giving massages until some years later and I began by providing hand massage to older people in residential homes and day centres.

 The benefit of simple touch was very apparent, but hand massage also proved very effective at reducing the pain and decreasing the stiffness associated with osteoarthritis in the hands.
 This and the experience of working with people who had Parkinsons and Multiple Sclerosis encouraged me to train in full-body massage.
 I am now qualified in Swedish and advanced clinical and myofascial techniques – in 2016 I gained the Certificate in Advanced Clinical Techniques awarded by the Jing Institute in Brighton after a year of study.
-In 2017 I qualified in Myofascial Release work and now use these techniques in almost all my treatments.
-I also recently completed training in specialist Oncology Massage.
+In 2017 I qualified in Myofascial Release work and now use fascial techniques in almost all my treatments.
+In 2019 I qualified in Pregnancy and Post Natal Massage and in 2021 I completed training in specialist Oncology Massage.

 I’m also qualified in aromatherapy using pre-blended oils , so I may suggest using massage oil or wax containing essential oils to enhance the effect of the treatment.